 In the real world, they enable utility giants like Florida Power and Light (FPL) to transform infrastructure inspections.

-Coherent Market Insights projects that the global DIB market is expected to reach $3.38 billion by 2032 at an annual growth rate of 13.7%.
-In 2025, thermal imaging leads the pack with 28.9% of the market share and is a clear indicator of the demand surge for industrial-grade, autonomous drones.
+As of 2026, Coherent Market Insights projects the global DIB market to reach $3.38 billion by 2032 at an annual growth rate of 13.7%.
+As of 2026, thermal imaging leads the pack with 28.9% of the market share and is a clear indicator of the demand surge for industrial-grade, autonomous drones.

 Adoption of this technology remains an issue, though.
 Regulations like FAA’s Part 107 restrict Beyond Visual Line of Sight (BVLOS) operations without waivers (though there are efforts to fast-track BVLOS opportunities with proposals like the LIFT Act).